Helicopter: Maximum speed limit

 There are several reasons a helicopter cannot fly as fast as a fixed-wing aircraft.
 When the helicopter is hovering, the outer tips of the rotor travel at a speed determined by the length of the blade and the rotational speed.
 In a moving helicopter, however, the speed of the blades relative to the air depends on the speed of the helicopter as well as on their rotational speed.
 The airspeed of the advancing rotor blade is much higher than that of the helicopter itself.
 It is possible for this blade to exceed the speed of sound, and thus produce vastly increased drag and vibration.

 At the same time, the advancing blade creates more lift traveling forward, the retreating blade produces less lift.
 If the aircraft were to accelerate to the air speed that the blade tips are spinning, the retreating blade passes through air moving at the same speed of the blade and produces no lift at all, resulting in very high torque stresses on the central shaft that can tip down the retreating-blade side of the vehicle, and cause a loss of control.
 Dual counter-rotating blades prevent this situation due to having two advancing and two retreating blades with balanced forces.

 Because the advancing blade has higher airspeed than the retreating blade and generates a dissymmetry of lift, rotor blades are designed to "flap" – lift and twist in such a way that the advancing blade flaps up and develops a smaller angle of attack.
 Conversely, the retreating blade flaps down, develops a higher angle of attack, and generates more lift.
 At high speeds, the force on the rotors is such that they "flap" excessively, and the retreating blade can reach too high an angle and stall.
 For this reason, the maximum safe forward airspeed of a helicopter is given a design rating called VNE, velocity, never exceed.
 In addition, it is possible for the helicopter to fly at an airspeed where an excessive amount of the retreating blade stalls, which results in high vibration, pitch-up, and roll into the retreating blade.

 Noise

-During the closing years of the 20th century designers began working on helicopter noise reduction.
+At the end of the 20th century, designers began working on helicopter noise reduction.
 Urban communities have often expressed great dislike of noisy aviation or noisy aircraft, and police and passenger helicopters can be unpopular because of the sound.
 The redesigns followed the closure of some city heliports and government action to constrain flight paths in national parks and other places of natural beauty.